-A few weeks ago I defoliated my Ficus root over rock Bonsai once again and than rewired and repositioned the branches into place again.
+A few weeks ago I defoliated my Ficus root over rock Bonsai once again and then rewired and repositioned the branches into place again.
 I started this Bonsai more than 20 years ago from a 1 Euro, pinkie thick supermarket plant!
-It has been quit a challenge to work this tree in my climate, it has to live 8 months a year inside, but it is slowly getter better and looking older as the years pass!
+It has been quite a challenge to work this tree in my climate, it has to live 8 months a year inside, but it is slowly getting better and looking older as the years pass!

 Below: The tree some 20 years ago.
 I planted it on this moon rock 2 years earlier.

 Its branches are multiplied since the last time I work on it, so that wiring took me 7 hours (PFFFFF), but it was worth it in the end!
 The roots have thickened a lot in two years and the bark is also showing more and more age!
 Even though taking care of it, is not always easy where I live, this tree is slowly starting to look more and more as a Bonsai and has come fare since I bought it as a pinkie thick plant in our local supermarket!
 The second right branch has become a bit disturbing because it grows from the inside of a curve and is now almost growing from the same height as the opposite left branch.
 This wasn’t this way when I started with this tree all those years ago, but both branches have thickened so much that they grow toward each other!
 A beginners mistake, but that’s normal!
 I was just starting with this hobby, when I started to form this tree!
 Might I remove it in the future?
 But for now, it is just fine this way!
 But remember: branches thicken!